FyDininno/ObsidianOnline/content/Research/UCSD Classes/NANO 110/Lecture Notes/Day 6.md

-To copy to your local machine from an extern
+To copy to your local machine from an ssh client, you have to use the same scp command as before, but you must have the first directory as the ssh directory and the second directory as your targeted local folder.